chantastic/reactpatterns/_posts/2016-08-17-render-callback.markdown

 }
 {% endhighlight %}

-Alternatively, many developers favor [Higher Order Components](#Higher-order component) for this type of functionality.
+Many developers favor [Higher Order Components](#Higher-order component) for this type of functionality.
+It's a matter of preference.